locomo/openseadragon-curtain-sync/README.md

 2. Include `openseadragon-curtain-sync.min.js` on your page.

 ## Getting Started
 This library includes only the javascript for extending OpenSeadragon.
 It does not include any of the UI elements for interacting with the CurtainSyncViewer.
-You may use any of the [default configuration options](https://openseadragon.github.io/docs/OpenSeadragon.html#.Options), but must include the new `images` option which is specific to this plugin.
+You may use any of the [default configuration options](https://openseadragon.github.io/docs/OpenSeadragon.html#.Options) passed in an object via the `osdOptions` argument, but must include the new `images` option which is specific to this plugin.

 **First**, initialize the viewer (note: this example uses IIIF for image tiling).